 Wedding Rings Today

-Today's wedding rings share a lot with their predecessors but have some differences, both in appearance and in their meaning.
+Today's engagement and wedding rings share a lot with their predecessors but have some differences, both in appearance and in their meaning.
 For example, it wasn't until the 20th century that men wore wedding rings along with their brides.
 Up until that point, it was usually only the women who wore rings.

-There were also chapters in history when wedding rings were seen almost as a mark of ownership, rather than the symbol of committed partnership that they are today.
+There were also chapters in history when wedding bands were seen almost as a mark of ownership, rather than the symbol of committed partnership that they are today.
 That much, fortunately, has changed.
 Today, the importance of wedding wings as a symbol of eternal love between two committed partners is almost universally understood.
 It's also just as deeply cherished for men as it is for women.